peilun-he/PDSim/README.md

 Historically, Casassus and Collin-Dufresne (2005) and Peters et al. (2013) considered the extended version of Schwartz-Smith model by introducing any
 $\gamma \ge 0$.
-Further, for consistency, we continue to refer to this model as Schwartz-Smith model.
+Further, for consistency, we continue to refer to this model as the Schwartz-Smith model.
 Arbitrage-free pricing for the Schwartz-Smith model has found application in agricultural commodity futures (Sørensen, 2002), natural gas futures (Manoliu & Tompaidis, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019; Cortazar & Naranjo, 2006).